The Smart Way to Fail: How to Fail Often and Fail Fast

 Furthermore, owning a real estate brokerage is just like owning any business as an entrepreneur.
 You must network and get your brokerage known and trusted within the industry.

-In the end, real estate brokerages are in an industry that have the high potential earnings of $160,000 per year.
+In the end, real estate brokerages are in an industry that have the high earning potential of $160,000 per year.

 2. Event planning